hetlelid/raspberry-simplicity-api/README.md

     ~/bin/loop.sh php ~/bin/lighttpd_process.php &> /dev/null &

-In this process script you can add what you want to run by the pi user or sudo at spesific events:
+In this process script you can add what you want to run by the pi user or sudo at spesific events through PHP CLI:

     if($t == 'reboot') {
         exec('sudo reboot');